adempiere/adempiere-ui-gateway/README.md

 The file *docker-compose.yml* is deleted after stopping all services.

 ### Delete All Docker Objects
-Sometimes, due to different reasons, you need to undo everything and start anew.
+Sometimes, due to different reasons, you need to undo everything you have created on Docker and start anew.
+This is mostly in development, not in production.
-Then:All
+Then:
 - All Docker containers must be shut down.
 - All Docker containers must be deleted.
 - All Docker images must be deleted.
 - The Docker installation cache must be cleared.
 - All Docker networks and volumes must be deleted.

-Execute command:
+Execute script:
 ```Shell
 cd adempiere-ui-gateway/docker-compose
 ./stop-and-delete-all.sh
 ```
+**Be very careful when using this script, because it will delete all Docker objects you have!**

 ### Database Access
 Connect to database via port **55432** with a DB connector, e.g. PGAdmin.